its-me-abhishek/ccsync-docs/docs/index.md

 **Note:** If you plan to run the backend without Docker, run it as a `root` user preferably on `WSL` or any Linux Distro with a user that has elevated permissions to modify files and directories.

-**Note:** Setup the sync server using the official documentation provided [here](https://github.com/GothenburgBitFactory/taskchampion-sync-server).
+**Note:** The Taskchampion sync server is currently being pulled from the repository [here](https://github.com/GothenburgBitFactory/taskchampion-sync-server).

 ### Steps to setup the Taskwarrior Flutter app with CCSync